 Its manufacturing process continues on human-powered machinery to remain carbon-neutral with no greenhouse gas emissions while keeping up with quality and demand.

-Indosole repurposes waste tires into footwear soles and ECO-nomical flip-flops, also inventing Envro fibers which use little water and all-natural dyes.
+Indosole repurposes waste tires into footwear soles and ECO-nomical flip-flops, inventing Envro fibers that use little water and all-natural dyes.

-When it comes to comfort, its ergonomic design provides ultimate support with its superior cushioning while still being stylish to wear every day.
+Regarding comfort, its ergonomic design provides ultimate support with its superior cushioning while still being stylish to wear daily.

-Subaru remains one of the big names when it comes to zero waste companies.
+Subaru remains one of the big names for zero waste companies.
 In the past 12 years, nothing from the Subaru manufacturing plants in the US and Japan has gone to waste or been deposited in landfills.

-Subaru achieves zero-landfill status by either reusing, recycling, or converting all its waste to electricity.
+Subaru achieves zero-landfill status by reusing, recycling, or converting all its waste to electricity.

 Subaru convinced its suppliers to ship parts in reusable containers.
 Damaged plastic polymer bumpers are ground up and remolded.
-The cafeteria food waste goes to the composter, and employees are allowed to take the resultant compost home for their gardens.
+The cafeteria food waste goes to the composter, and employees can take the resultant compost home for their gardens.

 Items that can’t be reused or recycled, which are less than 5% of Subaru’s total waste, like waste from dashboards, carpets, solid waste, production waste, and other engineered parts, are incinerated by waste management handlers like Covanta for the production of energy.

-A report on Subaru’s zero waste factory shows that the company collects waste including paper, cardboard, aluminum cans, pallets, some plastics like polyethylene and polypropylene, metals, and production scraps to recycle into useful components of a new car.
-The company tracks its waste production using barcodes and sends the materials to plants for recycling.
+A report on Subaru’s zero waste factory shows that the company collects waste, including paper, cardboard, aluminum cans, pallets, some plastics like polyethylene and polypropylene, metals, and production scraps to recycle into valuable components of a new car.
+The company tracks waste production using barcodes and sends the materials to plants for recycling.

 We rarely think or know about the dangers of laundry detergent to the environment.
-It may seem as though detergent can’t cause any bad to the planet.
-Many brands even make this a point as part of their product’s marketing.
+It may seem as though detergent can’t cause any bad to the planet, and many brands even make this a point in their product marketing.

 Most commercial detergents are manufactured from synthetic chemical compounds.
 Chemicals in detergents can have a far-reaching environmental impact.

 Apart from the pollution caused by the chemical content of detergent, the case of plastic packaging is a concern, creating more pollution.
-A study by researchers with Arizona State University and the California nonprofit Plastic Oceans International, also shows that detergent pods leak untreated Polyvinyl alcohol into groundwater and water systems which contaminate the human food chain
+A study by researchers from Arizona State University and the California nonprofit Plastic Oceans International also shows that detergent pods leak untreated Polyvinyl alcohol into groundwater and water systems, contaminating the human food chain.

-Earth Breeze is an Eco-friendly Zero waster laundry detergent.
+Earth Breeze is an Eco-friendly Zero waste laundry detergent.
 Earth breeze laundry detergent eco sheets replace laundry detergent liquids or pods.

 How does Earth Breeze help fight pollution and greenhouse gas emissions?